 For the chocolate pie crust:

-- In the food processor: Place the dry ingredients in the bowl of the processor and pulse a few times to combine.
-Add the butter cubes and pulse a few times to mix.
+- In the food processor: Place 1 ¼ cups all-purpose flour, 2 tablespoons unsweetened cocoa powder, pinch of salt and โ cup powdered sugar in the bowl and pulse a few times to combine.
+Add ½ cup unsalted butter, cold and in cubes, and pulse a few times to mix.
 The butter should be roughly the size of peas.

-- Add the egg yolk and vanilla, if using, and pulse a few times until the mixture moistens.
+- Add 1 egg yolk and ½ teaspoon vanilla extract, if using, and pulse a few times until the mixture moistens.
 Be careful not to start forming a ball of dough.

-- By hand: stir the dry ingredients in a large bowl until combined.
-Scatter the butter cubes on top.
+- By hand: stir 1 ¼ cups all-purpose flour, 2 tablespoons unsweetened cocoa powder, pinch of salt and โ cup powdered sugar in a large bowl until combined.
+Scatter ½ cup unsalted butter cubes on top.
 Use your hands or a pastry cutter to incorporate them into the flour until the butter is the size of peas.

-- Add egg yolk and vanilla, if using, and mix with a fork until moistened.
+- Add 1 egg yolk and ½ teaspoon vanilla extract, if using, and mix with a fork until moistened.
 The dough will be irregular and floury, as it's harder to incorporate evenly by hand.

 - Wrap it in a plastic or freezer bag and refrigerate for at least 1 hour.